RajasekharReddy82/myLearning/hclInterview.md

 11. What is Throttling ? write example?.
 12. What is XSS?
 What is CSRF?
 13. saga what is call and fork methods?
+14. do you have any webpack configuration experience?

 Let me know if you'd like answers or code examples for any of these!